 This recipe makes 24 filled sandwich cookies and 48 cookie halves.

-This dough is inherently pretty crumbly.
-It will stay together, but not super well.
-This is why we recommend rolling the dough out between two pieces of parchment paper.
 If the dough is so crumbly you can’t roll it out, you likely over-measured the flour.
 In this case, add the flour back to the mixing bowl and blend in one additional egg yolk until the dough just barely comes together.

 Yes, these linzer cookies are essentially hazelnut shortbread cookies that sandwich a dollop of jelly.